aiortc/aiortc/README.rst

 ------------

-In addition to aiortc's Python dependencies you need a couple of libraries installed on your system for media codecs.
-FFmpeg 3.2 or greater is required.
+In addition to aiortc's Python dependencies you need a couple of libraries installed on your system for media codecs:

+- OpenSSL 1.0.2 or greater
+- FFmpeg 4.0 or greater
+- LibVPX for video encoding / decoding
+- Opus for audio encoding / decoding

 Linux
 .....